particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 Normally webhook responses are limited to UTF-8 text data due to how events are processed by publish and subscribe.

-By checking the **Encode as data URL** checkbox
+By checking the **Encode as data URL** checkbox binary data can be sent to Logic or devices.

-Say you have this binary data that you publish from a device:
+Say you have this binary data returned from your webhook:

 ```
 0000: a7 22 98 1c 40 1b 9b 80 bb 9d d9 c0 13 bb 4e d0   |  "  @         N